-PMI offers two options; the Certified Associate in Project Management (CAPM)® or the Project Management Professional (PMP)®?
+PMI offers two options: the Certified Associate in Project Management (CAPM)® or the Project Management Professional (PMP)®.
 We break down these popular certifications so you can figure out which path is the right one to pursue to improve your skills, differentiate yourself from the competition, and land the job you want.

-What Are the Benefits of CAPM® Certification?
+Benefits of CAPM® Certification

 Getting your CAPM® certification is a great path to take if you want to build your skills to consider a career move into project management.
-If your goal is to be able to manage larger and more complex projects and take on more responsibility, this credential is a great next step.
+If your goal is to be able to manage larger or more complex projects and take on more responsibility, this credential is a great next step.

-The CAPM Exam
+The CAPM vs PMP Exam

-What Happens After you Become a CAPM®?
+What Happens After You Become a CAPM®?

 This certification will immediately boost your credibility in the field.
 Employers will recognize your commitment to the profession.
 It will also give you the chance to gain valuable experience that you can use when you’re ready to pursue the PMP®.